lovelytt0/lovelytt0.github.io/_posts/2019-11-07-PaperReview5.md

 * Asano et al. (2011) find that thrust aftershocks near the fault plane are seldom located in the large slip area, and that normal faulting occurs in both the upper and lower plates.
   * `on-fault thrust events` to `fringe` the `large-slip zone` (Kato and Igarashi (2012))
   * rate of interplate aftershocks changed significantly -> edges of the mainshock slip zone
-  * infer that the accumulated stress was almost entirely released in the large slip zone, while stress increased in surrounding areas.
+  * infer that the `accumulated stress` was almost `entirely released` in the large slip zone, while `stress increased in surrounding areas`.
 *  They infer that the mainshock stress change was up to 1 MPa for east-west tension, extensional stress was augmented, not reversed.
-* Focal mechanisms before the mainshock in the inland areas of northern Tohoku have extensive compressional activity (Yoshida et al., 2012), and dramatically reduced across Japan after the event.
+* Focal mechanisms before the mainshock in the inland areas of northern Tohoku have `extensive compressional activity` (Yoshida et al., 2012), and dramatically reduced across Japan after the event.
 * infer that the reduced strain in the areas of slow slip and recent ruptures acted as a barrier to the mainshock rupture.
-* OBS detected aftershocks are intraplate, with few events locating on the plate boundary and none being on the plate boundary in the most seaward 45 km of the megathrust (Obana et al., 2013).
-The xabsence of even small events on the shallow megathrust -> `no afterslip` was occurring there.
+* `OBS` detected aftershocks are intraplate, with few events locating on the plate boundary and none being on the plate boundary in the most seaward 45 km of the megathrust (Obana et al., 2013).
+The absence of even small events on the shallow megathrust, including in locations of preceding repeater events (Uchida and Matsuzawa, 2013) -> `no afterslip` was occurring there.
   * They also report several `trench-normal compressional events` at the landward end of the 45 km wide aseismic wedge, which they attribute to `relocking of the megathrust`.

 * Lengliné et al. (2012) analyses the first 12h after mainshock, increasing the catalog of small events by 40%.